mzazon/awesome-cloud-projects/aws/database-migration-dms/database-migration-dms.md

 5. Understanding of database administration and networking concepts
 6. Estimated cost: $50-200/month for replication instance and storage

 > **Note**: This recipe assumes you have an existing source database and target RDS instance.
-If you need to create these resources, refer to the AWS RDS documentation for setup instructions.
+If you need to create these resources, refer to the [AWS RDS User Guide](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/) for setup instructions.

 ## Preparation